DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Evaluate your AWS resource configurations for desired settings. ·
   - Get a snapshot of the current configurations of the Skip to content Search or jump to…

+### Unified Scaling Service (Added 11/11/2020)
+- The services covered by Unified Auto Scaling are EC2, Spot Fleets, DynamoDB, Aurora Read Replicas, and ECS on Fargate

 # 6.0 Misc (Added 11/11/2020)